 T-Time, hosted by Drew O’Hara and Andy Tamez, is making a splash in the Galveston gay waters, as both hosts tackle island rumors and do their best to set the record straight.

-(GALVESTON) – About Magazine reporter and photographer David Guerra sat down last month to talk to Drew and Andy about how their popular Facebook Live show came to be, how its popularity has grown, and what they’d like to do to give back to Galveston’s LGBTQIA community.
+(GALVESTON) – About Magazine sat down last month to talk to Drew and Andy about how their popular Facebook Live show came to be, how its popularity has grown, and what they’d like to do to give back to Galveston’s LGBTQIA community.
 The two best friends opened up about these topics and so much more.
 They stated that even though their show seems gossipy, “that is not what they focus on.”
 In fact, when asked, their end goals include promoting local talent, entertainers, and trying to bridge gaps within the community.

 Read more below.